aeells/failsafe-jacoco-sonar-ri/README.md

 <em>All of the required configuration is in the system-under-test maven modules' [pom.xml](system-under-test/pom.xml) file for reference.</em>

 ## Reference
-Further to Arnaud Héritier's post ['Maven, failsafe, sonar and Jacoco are in a boat...'](http://www.aheritier.net/maven-failsafe-sonar-and-jacoco-are-in-a-boat/)
+Further to Arnaud Héritier's excellent post ['Maven, failsafe, sonar and Jacoco are in a boat...'](http://www.aheritier.net/maven-failsafe-sonar-and-jacoco-are-in-a-boat/)

 ## System
 Mac OS X 10.10.1